Lebanese c.bank instructs banks to cap interest rates on deposits

 BEIRUT, Dec 4 (Reuters) - Lebanon's central bank told commercial banks on Wednesday to cap their interest rates on deposits in foreign currencies at 5% and to cap the rate on Lebanese pound deposits at 8.5%.

+The central bank also said it would pay interest due on U.S. dollars deposited with it by Lebanese banks half in U.S. dollars and half in Lebanese pounds as an exceptional measure.
+It said the same applied to U.S. dollar certificates of deposit issued by the central bank.

-In a circular seen by Reuters, it said this would apply to all new deposits and those renewed from Dec.
+In a circular seen by Reuters, it said the cap on interest rates would apply to all new deposits and those renewed from Dec.
 4. It said banks should pay interest on foreign currency deposits half in the currency of the account and half in Lebanese pounds.

 The measures would be valid for six months, it said.